Beef Barbacoa

 How to Store and Reheat Leftovers

-• Fridge.
-If you end up with leftovers of this slow cooker beef barbacoa, let the beef come to room temp and then place it in an airtight container with the juices.
-Refrigerate leftovers for up to 5 days (this beef is great for meal prep!).
-To reheat, warm the barbacoa with the juices in the microwave or in a skillet on the stovetop until hot throughout.
+Fridge.
+If you have leftovers of this slow cooker beef barbacoa, place them in an airtight container with the juices and refrigerate them for up to 5 days.
+The beef is great for meal prep—I use it for salads, sandwiches, and beef stroganoff.
+To reheat, warm the barbacoa with the juices in the microwave or a skillet on the stovetop until hot throughout.

 More Slow Cooker Beef Recipes